Call of Duty: Modern Warfare 2: Title

 The original teaser trailer confirmed that the game's title of Call of Duty: Modern Warfare 2 was officially shortened to just Modern Warfare 2.
-After photographs of the official retail boxes were posted by Robert Bowling, Activision confirmed that the standard-edition Modern Warfare 2 packaging would feature the Call of Duty brand logo in order to reflect the game's association with the Call of Duty franchise.
+After photographs of the official retail boxes were posted by Robert Bowling, Activision confirmed that the standard-version Modern Warfare 2 packaging would feature the Call of Duty brand logo in order to reflect the game's association with the Call of Duty franchise.
 It is speculated that the decision was influenced by findings that brand awareness for the game was significantly lower without the Call of Duty logo.
 However, the developers still prefer to simply call the game Modern Warfare 2 as they consider it a new IP.
 The menus in the game also refer to the title as simply Modern Warfare 2.